khalmatay/khalmatay/README.md

 ## Hi, I am Nurbek 👋

-Just a curious data-driven mind and problem solver. Изменяю репозитория для проверки
+Just a curious data-driven mind and problem solver.

 Data Scientist and Software Developer with experience at Sparklab Indrive and Veon.